 The growing need to establish – Why should a patient choose a particular destination for medical tourism?

-All destinations are fighting a tough competitive battle to grab the mindshare of the global medical travelers seeking low-cost but better quality medical treatment alternatives.
+All destinations are fighting a tough competitive battle to grab the mindshare of the global medical travelers seeking low-cost but better quality and safe medical treatment alternatives.
 Though the players are many but only a fistful of them have made critical investments in developing a brand medical tourism destination.

 In medical tourism, two prime factors, medical treatment and tourism are functional.
 Patients give equal importance on them.
 Therefore, a patient’s experience with a medical tourism destination involves the country, city, hospital/clinic and the doctor/medical and associated medical and non-medical professionals.
 The brand value of a destination will prosper or suffer based on the patient’s overall experience in all these aspects.